At Western Washington University, there are a number of programs and services with specific supports for undocumented students, including:

 • Counseling and Wellness Center facilitates student success and psychological well-being through culturally sensitive clinical services, outreach, and consultation.

-• Campus Food Pantries.
-“Western has five food pantries on campus open to all students and supplied in part by Miracle Food Network.
+• Campus Food Pantries are available at Western in five locations on campus open to all students.
 In general, each pantry is open when the building is open.
 Contact each department or college for more information.

 • VU WHOLE Pantry (VU 435)